ITU-BDSA23-GROUP1/Chirp/docs/report.md

 # Ethics

 ## License
-In our software we decided to use the MIT license.
+In our software, we decided to use the MIT license.
 This was our decision as the MIT license is a permissive software license.
 This means that our software can be freely used and distributed by others.
-However, we don't provide any sort of warranty in the event that anything breaks and therefore are not liable for any damages or claims.
+However, we don't provide any sort of warranty in the event that anything breaks, and therefore are not liable for any damages or claims.

 ## LLMs, ChatGPT, CoPilot, and others
-During the development of our project we used ChatGPT and Copilot.
+During the development of our project, we used ChatGPT and Copilot.
 We only used ChatGPT once in the beginning of our project, when we were trying to create a process for running a bash script.
 We had prompted ChatGPT with our issue and asked for its help with generating some code.
 The given code was then fitted such that it fulfilled our needs.
 This code has since been deleted.

 We used Copilot more frequently during our development.
-This was activated for most of our development and therefore gave suggestions and helped autofill the code we were writing.
-We did also prompt Copilot sometimes where it gave us suggestions on how to fix our current prompt.
-Or when having an error in our code asking it how to fix it.
+This was activated for most of our development, and therefore gave suggestions and helped autofill the code we were writing.
+Sometimes, we did also prompt Copilot where it gave us suggestions on how to fix our current prompt.
+Also when having an error in our code, we sometimes asked it how to fix it.

-Often when we were coding and Copilot gave suggestions they were helpful and for the most parts completely correct.
+Often, when we were coding and Copilot gave suggestions, they were helpful and for the most parts completely correct.
 Additionally, we needed to make some small fixes.
-When we prompted Copilot to do something specific it did however not always go as well.
+When we prompted Copilot to do something specific, it did however not always go as well.
 The suggestions often went far from what we had intended or wanted.
-Especially when we asked about errors in our code it did not help at all.
+Especially, when we asked about errors in our code it did not help at all.

 We do believe that using LLMs sped up our development.
-It made it much faster when writing, since it autocompleted lines or even entire methods for us.
+It made it much faster when coding, since it autocompleted lines or even entire methods for us.
 Prompting the LLMs with questions did not always provide the answers we needed, but it did however provide some insights to how the LLM thought it could be done and in which direction we did not want to go.